fnick851/blog/source/_posts/2020-04-03-Notes-for-JavaScript.md

 > - Symbol
 > - BigInt

-Non-primitive values are mutable.
+3. Non-primitive values are mutable.
 A new value is created for each object literal or function expression evaluation.
 > Non-primitive values:
->
 > - Function
 > - Object

-3

-A variable or a property of object points to a value.
+4. A variable or a property of object points to a value.
 Equality means they point to the same value.

-4
+## Equality Rules

 ```javascript
 // NaN is not equal to NaN